documentdb/documentdb-test/README.md

 We use this repository to test transferring a repository from one organization to another.

-And we have created a new repo with same name at old location, the previous created forks continue to work.
+And we have created a new repository with same name at old location, the previous created forks continue to work.